 Hardiness Zones

 USDA Hardiness Zones indicate the regions where plants can grow based on minimum winter temperatures.
-Jane Magnolias can grow in Zones 4-8, a broad swath of the country—areas other than southern Texas, California, and Florida and northern Minnesota, Montana, and North Dakota, are suitable.
+Though many magnolia trees will only bloom in the South, Jane magnolias can bloom in Zones 4–8, a broad swath of the country.
+Most areas other than southern Texas, California, and Florida and northern Minnesota, Montana, and North Dakota are suitable.

 Planting